Wedding Planner Titles – Wedding Planner Series – Part 3

 Event Planner – This is a broadened version of the wedding planner.
 They still handle all aspects, but they also do events outside of weddings such as parties, galas, corporate functions, etc.

 Wedding Planner and Designer – This is a wedding planner who also focuses on event design.
 In Part 2 of the series, I mentioned that the scope to which wedding planners delve into event design depends on the particular wedding planner.
 This title means that their creative side, their event design side is more robust than a normal wedding planner.
 What this means in layman terms is that you can expect them to be more involved when it comes to your event design.

-Wedding Coordinator – This can sometimes be interchangeable with the wedding planner title, but for most this term describes a wedding planner who either only does “day of” coordination (I’ll cover this in more detail in a later section of the series) or only handles the vendor and logistic side of planning.
+Wedding Coordinator – This can sometimes be interchangeable with the wedding planner title, but for most this term describes a wedding planner who either only does “day of” coordination (I’ll cover this in more detail in a later section of the series) or only handles the vendor and logistics side of planning.
 In terms of “day of” coordination, they usually come in towards the end of the process just to coordinate and execute the wedding day.
 In terms of the planning side, they handle all the communication and scheduling but don’t play much of a role in the event design.

 Wedding Consultant – This term is also interchangeable with the terms wedding planner and wedding planner and designer.
 The term consultant indicates someone you would hire for their expertise and their opinion.
 However, there aren’t any specific differences, just the term used.